renattomartins/gs-gradle/README.md

 ### Instructions to run the application
 1. Clone this repository
 2. Run the command `./gradlew build` on root folder
+3. Run the command `./gradlew run` also on root folder
-3. You must see the message:
+4. You must see the message:
 > The current local time is: 14:19:00.860 <br />
 > Hello world!